bradford-hamilton/Ruby-On-Quails/guides/source/caching_with_rails.md

 Cache Stores
 ------------

-Rails provides different stores for the cached data (apart from SQL and page caching).
+Quails provides different stores for the cached data (apart from SQL and page caching).

 ### Configuration